github/docs/content/code-security/security-advisories/guidance-on-reporting-and-writing/about-coordinated-disclosure-of-security-vulnerabilities.md

  As a maintainer, to disclose a vulnerability in your code, you first create a draft security advisory in the package's repository in {% data variables.product.prodname_dotcom %}. {% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About repository security advisories](/code-security/repository-security-advisories/about-github-security-advisories-for-repositories)."

  To get started, see "[Creating a repository security advisory](/code-security/repository-security-advisories/creating-a-repository-security-advisory)."

+### Private vulnerability reporting

+{% data reusables.security-advisory.private-vulnerability-reporting-beta %}

+{% data reusables.security-advisory.private-vulnerability-reporting-enable %}

+ Private vulnerability reporting provides an easy way for vulnerability reporters to privately disclose security risks to repository maintainers, within {% data variables.product.prodname_dotcom %}, and in a way that immediately notifies the repository maintainers of the issue.
+For more information for security researchers and repository maintainers, see "[Privately reporting a security vulnerability](/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability)" and "[Managing privately reported security vulnerabilities](/code-security/security-advisories/guidance-on-reporting-and-writing/managing-privately-reported-security-vulnerabilities)", respectively.

+{% note %}

+**Note**:
+If the repository containing the vulnerability doesn't have private vulnerability reporting enabled, both security researchers and repository maintainers need to follow the instructions described in the "[Standard process](#standard-process)" section above.

+{% endnote %}